sethsh7/hla-prs-toolkit/README.md

 The SNPs are matched on RSID and should match *exactly* with your PLINK .bim file.

 #### Filtering:
 Since only 2 calls are possible per person (corresponding to 2 chromosomes) any samples with >2 calls will be filtered out in the same way missing genotypes are filtered.

-WIP - Implementing a custom allele prioritisation number system to eliminate excess SNP calls on a probabilistic basis.
+Work in progress - Implementing a custom allele prioritisation number system to eliminate excess SNP calls on a probabilistic basis.

 ### 2. CAT2SCORES - Assign scores to samples by HLA haplogenotype